zhaoyul/aposd-vs-clean-code/README.md

  2. You are not allowed to write more of a unit test than is sufficient to fail, and failing to compile is failing.

  3. You are not allowed to write more production code than is sufficient to make the currently failing test pass.

  A little thought will convince you that these three laws will lock you into a cycle that is just a few seconds long.
 You'll write a line or two of a test that will fail, you'll write a line or two of production code that will pass, around and around every few seconds.

  A second layer of TDD is the Red-Green-Refactor loop.
 This loop is several minutes long.
 It is comprised of a few cycles of the three laws, followed by a period of reflection and refactoring.
 During that reflection we pull back from the intimacy of the quick cycle and look at the design of the code we've just written.
 Is it clean?
 Is it well structured?
 Is there a better approach?
 Does it match the design we are pursuing?
 If not, should it?

  **JOHN:**

  Oops!
-I plead "guilty as charged".
+I plead "guilty as charged" to inaccurately describing TDD.
  I will fix this in the next revision of APOSD.

- Let me start by saying that I am a huge fan of unit testing.
- I believe that unit tests are an indispensable part of the software development process and pay for themselves over and over.
-I think we agree on this.
+That said, your definition of TDD does not change my concerns.

- So, I suggest that we discuss the potential advantages and disadvantages of TDD; then readers can decide for themselves whether they think TDD is a good idea overall.
+ Let's discuss the potential advantages and disadvantages of TDD; then readers can decide for themselves whether they think TDD is a good idea overall.